SSWConsulting/SSW.Rules.Content/rules/follow-semver-when-publishing-npm-packages/rule.md

 For major updates, clearly communicate the breaking changes in your release notes or changelog.
 This helps users prepare for or adapt to the changes.

 ## Tools to Help You Follow SemVer

-Here are a few tools and resources that can help you manage SemVer compliance when publishing npm packages:

 - **[changesets](https://www.npmjs.com/package/changeset)**
   A tool designed to manage versioning, changelogs, and release workflows in a more structured way.
 It helps you track changes in your codebase with "changeset" files that describe the changes made and their version impact, ensuring consistent versioning and changelog generation.